 It was kismet!
 I was selling some jewelry on a popular website, and got a message of interest from a woman who decided to buy it from me.
 In her message she happened to mention her daughter, Christiana, was getting married and things were a bit chaotic, but she wanted to make sure I got all the information I needed to send her the bracelet.
 I said I totally understood, I am a calligrapher and I completely get the chaos that surrounds this event.
 One thing led to another, emails were exchanged, and I was officially the calligrapher for Christiana's wedding invitation envelopes.
 Christiana is getting married on New Year's Eve, and her invitations are GORGEOUS.
 Gold and shimmer, foil and sparkle, and lovely scalloped edges to the back of her envelopes.
 It was such a pleasure to work with her to achieve an affordable, but still glamorous style for the front of her envelopes.
 Christiana is so adorable.
 I'm going to miss working with her once her big day arrives.

 There is nothing quite like a wedding at the Plaza Hotel, and this wedding was no exception.
-I was hired to do the mirrors and table numbers for Ashley and Ernesto's over the top fairytale wedding.
+I was hired to do the mirrors and table numbers for Ashley and Ernesto's luxe fairytale wedding.
 The pictures speak for themselves, and I was very happy to contribute on this very special day for this very special couple.